-Ector’s love affair with the arts started at the tender age of two; recalling memories of extraordinary weekend painting excursions with his grandfather.
+Ector’s love affair with the arts started at the tender age of two; recalling memories of extraordinary weekend painting excursions with his Grandfather.
 These childhood times heavily influenced and contributed to his innate appreciation of limitless beauty.
-A creative youth, Robert used his allowance to purchase disposable cameras and orchestrated photo shoots with members of his large family, ultimately turning these photos into elaborate albums that fascinated his classmates.

 In addition to coveted, hands-on, internships with highly renowned photographers, Ector’s vast educational experience began at Benedict College and concluded at The Art Institute of Atlanta where he studied Fine Arts & Photography.